-Located on the corner of the historic Front Street 1500 block next to the Wake Cup Coffee Shop and Bakery.
 Sit.
 Stay.
 Drink.
-Enjoy the banks of the Missouri River in Fort Benton, the birthplace of Montana.
+Enjoy the banks of the Missouri River in the historic Murphy, Neel & Co. mercantile built in 1880.
 We have entwined the area's rich history into our brewery where each beer has a unique story of how it came to be, tying the past to the present.

 The Golden Triangle is created by following Highway 87 from Great Falls through Fort Benton and on to Havre.
 Then west on Highway 2 to Shelby and back down Interstate 15 to complete the triangle.